Fernandadp/100-days-of-code/r2-log.md

 ### Day 72: June 17, 2020, Wednesday

 **Today's Progress:** Finally! after days of frustration, I realized that I had forgotten to add the meta tag for mobile views in my html.
-Mistery solved, and finally I could start the styling of the desktop version.
+Mystery solved, and finally I could start the styling of the desktop version.
 I have just one issue on mobile...two actually.
 One is the pictures that are not getting smaller and nice and aligned like the ones in other section.
 And the other is the hamburger menu stying open, even when I have already clicked a link, but I think I know how to solve that.

 **Thoughts:** I am feeling less motivated lately, maybe because I started working again and that consumes a lot of my time, and I am also learning a lot of stuff at the moment, so I am a bit tired mentally I guess.
 And the other thing is that it is really like sommer now! and I just wanna go out when I finish working. but I have less than a month left, so let's do it!